A beautiful and bright dress that Frida Kahlo wore

 Coral pink lace panties worn by a slender white woman.

-Front view of Eve wearing the finished women's cargo pants sewing pattern!
+Another front view of Eve wearing the finished women's cargo pants sewing pattern!

 Petticoat